mariahncornelio/Southeast-Asia-GeoGuessr/README.md

 ## OVERVIEW

-  * **Background:** As a GeoGuessr player, I’ve found it especially challenging to distinguish between Southeast Asian countries due to their similar foliage, architecture, and general scenery.
-This inspired the idea: could a computer vision model perform better than a human at identifying which country an image is from?
-  * **Project Goal:** Build an image classification model that can identify whether a given Google Street View image originates from one of four Southeast Asian countries: Indonesia, Malaysia, the Philippines, or Thailand
-  * **Approach:** Google Street View Static API was used to gather real-world images based on location-specific queries on Overpass Turbo across the four countries.
-The problem was framed as a multi-class classification task using transfer learning.
-A custom CNN, MobileNetV2, and ResNet50 models were trained and compared, analyzing accuracy and generalization/confidence performance
-  * **Summary of Performance** The best-performing model was **MobileNetV2**, achieving a validation accuracy of 33.75%, outperforming both the custom model (24.6%) and ResNet50 (29.3%).
-The results show that while classification is still difficult for this region, the model demonstrates some ability to distinguish between visually similar Southeast Asian countries
+This project explores whether a computer vision model can outperform humans in identifying Southeast Asian countries—Indonesia, Malaysia, the Philippines, and Thailand—using Google Street View images.
+Images were collected via the Google Street View Static API and Overpass Turbo, then used to train a custom CNN, MobileNetV2, and ResNet50. **MobileNetV2 performed best with 33.75% accuracy**, suggesting that while the task remains challenging, models show some potential in distinguishing visually similar countries.

 ## SUMMARY OF WORK DONE

 ### Data

   * **Type:**
-    * Input: An image directory of various types of street-view images, with each country being it's own class directory
+    * Input: An image directory of various types of street-view images from each country
-    * Output: A model that outputs the predicted country, the confidence percentage, and if the prediction was correct or incorrect
+    * Output: Name of predicted country, confidence percentage, and if the prediction was correct or incorrect
   * **Source:**
     * Custom-built data set using queries from Overpass Turbo and images from Google Street View Static API
   * **Size of Classes:**